Enterprise mobility management (EMM) is software that allows organizations to securely enable employee use of mobile devices and applications.

-These three technologies all address specific concerns, but do not provide complete solutions for the problems that enterprise mobility can cause or make worse.
-The overlap between MDM, MAM and MIM is actually quite minimal.
-The challenge lies in managing all three concerns with minimal overhead.
-As more organizations adopt enterprise mobility management, vendors have started to productize EMM, usually by adding MAM or MIM features to their MDM products or vice versa.
-An enterprise app store or other application delivery and deployment technology is also a common component of EMM products.
+As more organizations embraced enterprise mobility, vendors started to productize EMM, usually by adding MAM or MCM features to their MDM products.
+An enterprise app store or other self-service portal for application delivery and deployment is also a common component of EMM software.